Edgegap’s DDoS solution: Protecting the gaming industry from crippling attacks

-DDoS attacks are inevitably appealing for unscrupulous or disgruntled players looking to target opponents and slow down their sessions or make them unplayable altogether, resulting in the attacker winning the game.
-This especially rings true with games, such as esports, where prize money can be in the millions.
+DDoS attacks inevitably appeal to unscrupulous or disgruntled players looking to target opponents and slow down their sessions or make them unplayable altogether, resulting in the attacker winning the game.
+This especially rings true with games like esports, where prize money can be in the millions.

 That’s where Edgegap’s DDoS solution comes in.